Citrix Reports First Quarter 2019 Financial Results

-Non-GAAP net income for the first quarter of fiscal year 2018 was $184 million, or $1.29 per diluted share, compared to $152 million, or $0.97 per diluted share for the first quarter of fiscal year 2017.
-Non-GAAP net income for the first quarter of fiscal years 2018 and 2017 excludes the effects of stock-based compensation expense, amortization of acquired intangible assets, amortization of debt discount, restructuring charges, and the tax effects related to these items.
-Non-GAAP net income for the first quarter of fiscal year 2017 also excludes separation costs and the tax effect related to this item and charges related to changes in the company’s expectations of the realizability of certain state R&D tax credits resulting from the separation of the GoTo business.
-Non-GAAP net income per diluted share for the first quarter of fiscal years 2018 and 2017 also reflects the anti-dilutive impact of the company’s convertible note hedges.
+Non-GAAP net income for the first quarter of fiscal year 2019 was $172 million, or $1.27 per diluted share, compared to $184 million, or $1.29 per diluted share for the first quarter of fiscal year 2018.
+Non-GAAP net income for the first quarter of fiscal years 2019 and 2018 excludes the effects of stock-based compensation expense, amortization of acquired intangible assets, amortization of debt discount, restructuring charges and the tax effects related to these items.
+Non-GAAP net income per diluted share for the first quarter of fiscal years 2019 and 2018 reflects the anti-dilutive impact of the company’s convertible note hedges.

 Q1 Financial Summary

 The results for the first quarter of fiscal year 2019 compared to the first quarter of fiscal year 2018 are as follows:

 During the first quarter of fiscal year 2019(1):

 Financial Outlook for Second Quarter 2019(1)

 Citrix management expects to achieve the following results for the second quarter of fiscal year 2019:

 Financial Outlook for Fiscal Year 2019(1)

 Citrix management expects to achieve the following results for fiscal year 2019:

 The above statements are based on current targets.
 These statements are forward-looking, and actual results may differ materially.